 CR: There are some scenarios where surgery works really well, but patient selection is key.
 So, for example a grossly unstable patella or an unstable osteochondral defect can respond well.
 Sadly the bigger group of post-surgical patients I see are patients that have had something like an ACL or meniscectomy and have post-surgical PFP.
 They are probably about 15% of my entire case load.

-BW: Well thank you for this introduction.
-I’m very much looking forward to catching up properly over the duration of the course and picking your brain on all things PFJ.
+BW: Claire, thank you for this introduction.
+I’m very much looking forward to catching up properly over the duration of the course and picking your brain on all things PFP.

 CR: I’m so excited about coming to Exeter.
 I’d like to finish saying that my course is all about confidence and I do tailor it during the day to each person’s needs.
 So, if I have a paeds physio I will talk to them more about the adolescent knee, and an ESP will have advanced clinical reasoning.
 All in all though it should make every delegate really excited about seeing their next patient with PFP!!